divadnauj-GB/GPU-programming-2024-25/Lab05/README.md

     $C=\alpha A+B$

-    where, $\alpha$  is a scala value, and A, B and C are one-dimension arrays.
+    where, $\alpha$  is a scalar value, and A, B and C are one-dimension arrays.

-    **Hint:** use the conditional statements (if and switch case) to describe the selection of the operation to be executed inside the kernel.
+    **Hint:** use the conditional statements (`if` and `switch case`) to describe the selection of the operation to be executed inside the kernel.

     Are the conditional statements causing intra-warp divergence? why?